uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/containers/concurrent_set_cls/modifiers_set_cls.rst

 \ ``std::pair<iterator, bool> insert(node_type&& nh)``.
   \
   Attempts to insert the node owned by ``nh`` into the set.
-  If the attempt fails because an equvalent item already exists, ownership of the node remains at ``nh``.
+  If the attempt fails because an equivalent item already exists, ownership of the node remains at ``nh``.
   Otherwise ``nh`` is left in an empty state.